-The Indian Income Tax levies taxes on individual taxpayers on the basis of the slab scheme.
-The Slab system means that different tax rates are set for different income levels.
-It means that tax rates continue to rise with the increase in taxpayer's income.
-This type of taxation facilitates sustainable and fair tax systems in the country.
-Such tax slabs tend to change the budget from time to time.
-Income tax is divided into three categories of “taxpayers” such as:
+Indian Income tax on individual taxpayers on the basis of the slab scheme.
+The slab system refers to different tax rates determined by different income categories.
+It means that tax rates continue to rise with the increase in taxpayer income.
+This type of tax allows for sustainable and fair tax systems in the country.
+Such income tax ladders are subject to change within each budget.
+These slab rates differ from different taxpayers' categories.
+Income tax is divided into three categories of “individual taxpayers such as:

-In this new state, taxpayers have OPTION to choose from or:
+In this new state, taxpayers have an OPT option:

 (Applicable for All Individuals & HUF)

 |Rs 2.5 lakhs- Rs 3.00 Lakhs||5% (tax rebate u/s 87a is available)|